-Drugmakers Merck & Co (MRK.N) and Schering-Plough Corp (SGP.N) have received requests from U.S. antitrust regulators for more information on their proposed merger estimated to be worth more than $40 billion.
+NEW YORK - Drugmakers Merck & Co and Schering-Plough Corp have received requests from U.S. antitrust regulators for more information on their proposed blockbuster merger.

 Despite the second request from the Federal Trade Commission, the companies said on Monday they still expect the deal to close in the fourth quarter.

 A Schering-Plough spokesman said the FTC request was primarily related to the companies' animal health businesses.
 Merck previously said it was exploring divesting its stake in its animal health venture with Sanofi-Aventis (SASY.PA) or selling a similar unit at Schering as part of the planned merger.